POLITICS OF CRISIS - 2022/3

 Module code: POL1027

 The module provides an opportunity for students to investigate and discuss critical issues in both domestic and international politics.
 As such the module content will respond to key contemporary developments ensuring that students are able to employ their analytical skills gained through their semester 1 L4 modules (particularly POL 1012 and POL 1013).
-Typically the module will cover such issues as nationalism, problems stemming from globalisation, international conflicts and economic crises.
+Typically the module will cover such issues as nationalism, problems stemming from globalisation, international conflicts, the cross-cutting instrumentality of environmental / sustainability policy, democratic and economic crises as well as matters related to identity, inclusivity and intersectionality.

 GKOTSIS PAPAIOANNOU Nikolaos (Politics)